Having the same DNA, you might confuse the Dell XPS with the Dell Precision or vice versa. They might look alike, but they are different laptops.

 Dell Precision vs XPS: The Difference in Price

-But most Precision laptops start at $1000 and can go up to even $5000.
+But most Precision laptops start at around $1000 and can go up to even $6000.
 The credit for the higher price goes to the better performance and the load they can bear.

 Dell XPS vs Precision: Which Should be Your Choice?